-We first report the results of computing productivities using our baseline specification (16).
+We first report the results of computing productivities using our baseline specification equation (16).
 We use a stepwise linear panel estimation12 with sector-country-specific fixed effects.
 We limit the sample to exporter-sector pairs for which we observe exports to at least five destinations.
 At this stage of our analysis, however, we ignore information contained in zeros in bilateral trade flows and issues of sample selection.
 This leaves us with a sample of around 42,000 observations for a given period.

-Table 2 shows the regression results for our baseline model using data for the mid-nineties.
-The overall fit is very good, with an R-square of 0.80 and a within R-square of 0.47.
-This implies that in our regression trade costs due to the gravity type variables account for approximately half of the variation in $\frac{\tilde{A}{ijk}}{\tilde{A}{iUSk}}$ across importers.
-In addition ρ - the fraction of the variance of the error term that is due to $\frac{A{jk}}{A{USk}}$ - is 74%.
-Both of these facts corroborate our interpretation of the sector-country fixed effect as an exporter-sector-specific productivity measure.
+Table 2 shows the regression results for our baseline model using data for the mid-1990s.
+The overall fit is very good, with an R-squared of 0.80 and a within R-squared of 0.47.
+This implies that in our regression trade costs due to the gravity type variables account for approximately half of the variation in $(\tilde{A}{ijk}/\tilde{A}{iUSk})$ across importers.
+In addition ρ - the fraction of the variance of the error term that is due to